 On January 13, New York Institute of Technology unveiled the new Biomedical Sciences and Bioengineering (BSB) Laboratory in Theobald Science Center on the Long Island campus.

 The 1,000-square-foot interdisciplinary laboratory brings together life scientists from NYIT College of Arts and Sciences and engineers from NYIT College of Engineering and Computing Sciences to tackle some of the toughest scientific problems.
-Faculty and students, including undergraduates, will work on research ranging from early detection of HIV and Zika viruses, fighting disease-causing pathogenic bacteria, helping water safety professionals visualize hazards and reducing negative environmental impacts from stormwater, to optimizing genetic tools for classifying and tracking animal behavior.
+Faculty and students, including undergraduates, will work on research ranging from early detection of HIV and Zika virus, fighting disease-causing pathogenic bacteria, helping water safety professionals visualize hazards and reducing negative environmental impacts from stormwater, to optimizing genetic tools for classifying and tracking animal behavior.

 “This integration can offer tremendous opportunities for solving important problems in health sciences and medicine as well as enabling a broad range of applications in diagnostics, sensing, therapeutics, and tissue engineering,” said Babak Beheshti, Ph.D., dean of the College of Engineering and Computing Sciences.
 “With the substantial growth and expansion of research activities in the Biological and Chemical Sciences Department, as well as the bioengineering program at New York Tech, this lab will be a central component to support the research activities for the faculty and students in these areas.”